 Connect piping to valve according to markings on valve body.
 Apply pipe compound sparingly to male pipe threads only; if applied to valve threads, it may enter the valve and cause operational difficulty.
 Pipe strain should be avoided by proper support and alignment of piping.
 When tightening pipe, do not use valve as a lever.
-Wrenches piping.
-When tightening pipe, do not use valve as a lever, whenches applied to valve body or piping are to be located as close as possible to connection point.
+Wrenches applied to valve body or piping are to be located as close as possible to connection point.
 The remote ASCO pilot valve should be mounted as close as possible to the main valve.
-For correct ASCO pilot valve, consult factory.
+For correct ASCO pilot valve enosult factory.
 For proper operation of valve, a specific pilot valve must be utilized.
 Connecting tubing lengths of ten feet or less have little effect on the pulse response.
-Installations with over ten feet of tubing must be tested under actual operating conditions.
-Tubing with 1/4 OR in community feed in the little left. with 1/4 O.D. is recommended for all installations.
+Installations with over ten fect of tubing must be tested under actual operating conditions.
+Tubing with 1/4 O.D. is recommended for all installations. with 1/4 O.D. is recommended for all installations.

 CAUTION: To avoid damage to the valve body, DO NOT OVER-TIGHTEN PIPE CONNECTIONS.
-If tellon tape, paste, spray or similar lubricant is used, use extra care due to reduced friction.
+If teflon tape, paste, spray or similar lubricant is used, use extra care due to reduced friction.